Mental Fortitude In The Outdoors

 "Your mind is your limitation."

-We've all heard it.
-The classic quote meant to inspire strength, resilience and the mental fortitude to overcome all obstacles.
-I have never doubted the quotes validity, but I also couldn't vouch for it either.
+It's the classic quote meant to inspire strength, resilience and the mental fortitude to overcome all obstacles.
+I have never doubted the quote's validity, but I also couldn't vouch for it either.
 You see, I hadn't truly pushed myself out of my comfort zone.
 And when I say "comfort zone", I mean complex, questionable I-have-no-idea-what-I'm-doing comfort zone.
 That is, until I began my backcountry sports journey.

-I had always been interested in the various backcountry sports, like climbing and mountaineering, but never had the courage to take the next step.
+I've always been an explorer at heart.
+I reread books like Call of the Wild & Into the Wild because they sparked a curious, adventurous interest in me.
+I wanted to take my outdoor pursuits to the next level, beyond hiking.
+I wanted to explore remote areas, learn complex outdoor activities and push myself beyond physical limitations.
+But at the end of the day, I never had the courage to take the next step.
 I'm a methodical individual that loves to research before diving into something complex, yet at the same time, I found myself coming up with excuses as to why I wasn't pushing my backcountry boundaries.

 "How do I know what gear to buy for backcountry skiing and mountaineering?
 When should I take the avalanche course?
 Will I even be able to assess terrain?"